 Although the crew of Endurance had finally reached Elephant Island their struggle for survival was far from over.
 Elephant Island was remote, uninhabited, and rarely visited by whalers or other ships.
 Shackleton now made a difficult decision, he would sail for South Georgia with only five of the crew, leaving the rest behind.
 They would travel close to a thousand miles through one of the stormiest oceans in the world, the Drake Passage, to an Island which was only 25 miles wide at its widest point.
 It would be like trying to find a needle in a haystack, but it was a risk Shackleton was willing to take for the sake of his men.

 On April 24, after leaving the rest of the crew under Wild’s command, Shackleton along with Worsley, Crean, McNeish, Vincent, and McCarthy set sail in the Caird to begin their arduous journey to South Georgia and civilization.
 Wood and parts had been used from the other two boats in order to make the Caird sea worthy for such a long trip.
 Orde-Lees wrote, “We watched them until they were out of sight, which was not long, for such a tiny boat was soon lost to sight on the great heaving ocean; as she dipped into the trough of each wave, she disappeared completely, sail and all.”

-Continue reading “Lessons From the Past – Endurance, Part 1”
+Continue reading “Lessons From the Past – Endurance Part 3”

-Continue reading “America’s Christian Heritage – The Purpose Of Early National Education”
+Continue reading “America’s Christian Heritage – The Miraculous Constitution”